← All essays

 The failure mode was not dramatic.
 It was worse: it was subtle.

 A character would keep the same broad idea but lose the face.
 Or the silhouette.
 Or the clothing logic.
 Or the value map.
 One robot would start wearing human rain boots.
 One mascot would drift toward a different species.
-A cold-weather variant would hide the very features that made the character recognizable.
+A cold-weather variant would hide the features that made the character recognizable.

 Each character needed a canonical reference sheet.
 The weather images needed to use that reference as the identity source.
 Regenerating the reference should invalidate old approvals.
 Approval needed to bind to the actual image bytes and the prompt hash, not just a filename sitting around looking official.

+Without AI, this would not be possible to ship for me alone.
+It's also not economically viable as a pursuit.
 I did not need to hire an illustrator for a full production set before proving the concept.
-I did not need to manually wire every asset by hand through a deployment UI.
+I did not need to wire every asset by hand through a deployment UI.
 I did not need to accept whatever the first model output gave me.
-I could generate, critique, tighten, regenerate, and let agents turn that loop into something repeatable.

 That is the part I keep coming back to.